kubernetes/enhancements/keps/sig-security/2763-ambient-capabilities/README.md

 #### Beta

-While alpha was focusd on setting up the infra for this feature, beta will focus on the safe enablement.
+While alpha was focused on setting up the infra for this feature, beta will focus on the safe enablement.

 1. Collect feedback from Alpha and use information to guide the following sections need to be resolved before Beta.
     - [] [Restricted ambient capabilities.](#restricted-ambient-capabilities)